bikify/article-management-system/README.md

 /////////////////////

-                 Cnfiguration file in inc filder with connect.inc.php
+                 Cnfiguration file in inc folder with connect.inc.php

 /////////////////////